Model risk management: Vital to regulatory and business sustainability

 Many financial institutions now realize that model risk management is about more than just regulatory compliance – it’s a crucial business function if your business is to be sustainable.

 Model risk management becomes a pivotal competency involving a change in culture and the adoption of best practices to measure and mitigate risk associated with using models.
-With a disciplined and aligned model development and implementation process, effective management of the validation cycle, and a well-defined model usage process supported by strong governance polices, controls and management structure, you are well on your way to a strong model risk management framework that fits into the broader business, risk management and compliance goals of your organization.
+With a disciplined and aligned model development and implementation process, effective management of the validation cycle, and a well-defined model usage process supported by strong governance policies, controls and management structure, you are well on your way to a strong model risk management framework that fits into the broader business, risk management and compliance goals of your organization.